decisionintelligence/FACTS/README.md

 python ./exps/iteratively_search_space_pruning.py --mode iteratively
 ```

-Then we collect the seeds in the pruned search space by parallel running in 32 A800 gpus.
+Then we collect the seeds in the pruned search space by parallel running on 32 A800 gpus.
 We provide the scripts used in our machine.
 One can edit their own gpu number in the scripts:

 ```shell
 # Collect seeds